|

 How To Make Smoked Ham Split Pea Soup:

 Start your stockpot boiling with water, you will want enough water to cover the hambone.
+If you don’t have a smoked ham you can use a slow cooker ham bone for this step.

 Now you will have to add water as it boils the bone and other ingredients since some of the water will evaporate.

-Once your pot is boiling add in your ham bone, Bouillon, Minced Garlic, Bay Leaves, Thyme, Basil, and chopped onion.
+Once your pot is boiling add in your leftover ham bone, Bouillon, Minced Garlic, Bay Leaves, Thyme, Basil, and chopped onion.
 I used Better Than Bouillon vegetable base on my soup.

 This Smoked Ham Split Pea Soup Recipe is the perfect leftover recipe to use up leftover smoked ham.
 Comfort food is the perfect for leftover holiday ham.